Works Composed during the Pandemic: 2020-21

 ISM Journal article:

-Andrew entitled his piece Kinver Landscape, because of Michael’s connections with Kinver Church and because Andrew absolutely lovesd the area.
-Whenever I went to rehearsals for Anna’s orchestra, Central England Ensemble, or other events, Andrew used to drive out to Kinver and walk over Kinver Edge.
+Andrew entitled his piece Kinver Landscape, because of Michael’s connections, as organist, with Kinver Church, and because Andrew absolutely loved the area.
+Whenever I went to rehearsals for our daughter Anna’s orchestra, Central England Ensemble, or other events, Andrew, before his paraplegia, used to drive out to Kinver and walk over Kinver Edge.
 The piece is a beautiful representation of his memories of being there.
 Michael loved the work.
 You have a real feeling of being in that part of the world.
 The following extract (from the file on the music notation programme Sibelius) from the ending of the work illustrates this perfectly:

 op112may23prog.jpg